-The first phase of human testing of the colorectal cancer vaccine has been a success and looks very promising.
+The first phase of human testing of the colorectal cancer vaccine was a success and looks very promising.
 A new study published in major scientific journals proves that the vaccine is safe and stimulates the activation of the immune system: a real "green light" for new large-scale tests.

 A relentless killer - Colorectal cancer is the second in the world by mortality rate: not only is it difficult to diagnose, but it is also devoid of effective effective treatments.
 Half of the operated patients do not survive due to recurrence, despite surgical removal.